appbaseio/reactivesearch-api-k8s/Readme.md

   EOF
   ```

-  > Note: if you do not update the host, then also you will be able to access the Arc URL using Load Balancer IP.
+  > Note: if you do not update the host, then also you will be able to access the appbase URL using Load Balancer IP.

   You can update the [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificate, Key and Root CA values in the following command and execute it so that the correct certificate is attached to your domain.
 Make sure that the values of certificates and keys are encoded in base64.